vidyagames998/vidyagames998.github.io/eldenring/index.md

 ## Leveling up

-If you haven't made it to Caelids Fort Faroth, head back to Selia Under-Stair, light the three towers in town, then leave north and head up the hill to the church.
+If you haven't made it to Caelids Fort Faroth, head back to Selia Under-Stair by the rotten stray ash summon, light the three towers in town, then leave north and head up the hill to the church.
 Take the spirit spring to the fort to the north.
 In the fort run inside and up the ladder and grab the medallion.
-Turn around and jump into the hole and find your way past the rats to the radagon sore seal and equip it.
+Turn around and jump into the hole and find your way past the rats and down to the radagon sore seal and equip it.
+It's on the floor and was the item you saw when you first walked into the fort.

-The radagon sore seal boosts our stats 25 levels giving us +5 vigor, endurance, strength, and dex.
+The radagon sore seal boosts our stats 20 levels giving us +5 vigor, endurance, strength, and dex.

 If at this point you still need more runes to level to use the Golden Halberd, there's an easy grind.